-Subject Risk(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency the contractors.
-Bus Shelter & Street Furniture 89.
-To address risks L A The condition of the bus shelter is monitored by the Clerk and other Councillors to protect users from injury as it is so visually prominent.
-Repairs are organised accordingly.
-Seating is also monitored by all members, again to protect users, reporting problems to the Clerk.
-Existing procedures are deemed adequate.
+Subject Risk(s) Identified Risk Level H/M/L Eliminate, Reduce, Transfer, Share, Insure, Accept Management of Risk Eliminate, Reduce, Transfer, Share, Insure, Accept Staff/Member Action & Frequency Furniture Seating is also monitored by all members, again to protect users, reporting problems to the Clerk.
 Risk is tolerable.
 Allotments 90.
 To address risks L A Allotment tenants are reminded of their obligation with garden chemicals, tools etc. when their rent collection letters are issued each year.
 Each site has a Site Representative who reports problems to the Clerk, such as leaking taps, vandalism.
 Allotment plot holders have public liability insurance through the Allotment Association etc. Existing procedures are deemed adequate.
 After mitigation actions, the risk is tolerable.
 Skate Park & Basketball Court 91.
 To address risks L 1 & A The Clerk and members of the E & L Committee along with the Village Handyman inspect on a regular basis to detect visible faults.
 An Annual Inspection is carried out.
 Existing procedures are deemed adequate.
 Play Areas 92.
 To address risks M 1 & A The village hall play area is a matter for the Parish Council.
 An Annual Inspection is carried out.
 Appropriate inspections are carried out annually.
 Market 93.
 General Risks L 1 & A There is a separate Market Risk Assessment associated with the Temporary Event Notice for the event Village Hall 94.
 To address risks M 1 & A Wickham Market Village Hall is owned by Wickham Market Parish Council but managed by Wickham Market Village Hall Management Committee (CIO) Existing procedures are deemed adequate.